 Parathas can be made plain, spiced or stuffed with veggies, paneer or even with minced meat.
 Some of the paratha recipes on the blog are vegetable paratha, quick egg paratha, spinach palak paratha, layered methi paratha.

-I am sharing the recipe for plain paratha.
+I am sharing the recipe for plain paratha made with atta.
 These go good even in the lunch box or can also be eaten as a evening snack with a good curry or chutney.
 I use oil if making for lunch box as ghee tends to harden the paratha in cold temperatures.

 You can find more breakfast recipes here.